e-dorigatti/lispy/README.md

 ```
 def handle_if(self, ctx, expr, cond, iftrue, iffalse):
-    cval = yield cond, ctx
+    cval = yield CodeResult(cond, ctx)
     if cval:
-        yield iftrue, ctx
+        yield CodeResult(iftrue, ctx)
     else:
-        yield iffalse, ctx
+        yield CodeResult(iffalse, ctx)
 ```

 Note that `cond`, `iftrue` and `iffalse` are expression trees, while `cval` is the evaluated value of `cond` (e.g. if `cond` is `(= 1 0)` then `cval` will be python's `False`).
-Finally, the interpreter will evaluate either `iftrue` of `iffalse` to get the value of the condition.
+Finally, `CodeResult` tells the interpreter to evaluate either `iftrue` of `iffalse` to get the value of the condition.
+On the other hand, `ValueResult` indicates that the result is already a value and does not need to be evaluated; this distinction is needed because lispy is [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity), which basically means that code and data have the same representation, thus you may not be able to know whether an expression is actual _code_ or just a _value_ resulting from the evaluation of another expression.

 In case you are wondering, `ctx` is a variable that holds the execution context in which the expression is evaluated; in other words, it is a kind of dictionary that